CHBaoGe/TaikoLocalServer/README.md

 ### TaikoWebUI configuration

 The WebUI has a few settings you can change in [appsettings.json](./TaikoWebUI/wwwroot/appsettings.json)
-Please refer to the [taikowebui readme file](./TaikoWebUI/README.md) for documentation.
+Please refer to the [taikowebui readme file](./TaikoWebUI/README.md) for documentation